GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/genAI-LLM/finetuning-gemma-2b-on-l4/README.md

 ## Run Finetune Job on GKE

 1. Open the `finetune.yaml` manifest.
 2. Edit the `image` name with the container image built with Cloud Build and `NEW_MODEL` environment variable value.
-This `NEW_MODEL` will be the name of the model you want to save in Hugging Face.
+This `NEW_MODEL` will be the name of the model you would save as a public model in your Hugging Face account.
 3. Run the following command to create the finetune job:

     ```sh